someone5678/YouTubeTVUI/README.md

-# YoutubeTVUI
+# YouTubeTVUI
-Youtube's TV/Couch UI for Windows and Linux (Mostly for the Steam Deck)
+YouTube's TV/Couch UI for Windows and Linux (Mostly for the Steam Deck)

 ## Installing Modules
 To install the nessecary modules, run: